mkhadilk/logrotate/README.md

 It implements io.Writer interface.
 It spins off one go routine.

 The actual writes happen to a 'prefixed file' and then when that reaches the limit, it renames the file chunk to next indexed file.
-It reinitiat0es the write to original file and repeats itself.
+It reinitiates the write to original file and repeats itself.

 Steps to use-